 Promoting British Values is not a question of photographs of 10 Downing Street or the British Prime Minister portrayed in corridors, but promoting values which we should all hold dear.
 Great Britain is home to the world's oldest democracy; it is also a multicultural country of many faiths and beliefs.
 This is a crucial point in our nation's history and it is understandable therefore, that schools should have an obligation to reinforce our values.
 Fair play, respect for others, protection of vulnerable and less fortunate and free speech must be an inherent part of any school or public body.

-A special school such as ours should champion the rights of the vulnerable.
-This we do, all children at the school are valued for their personal strengths and abilities.
+A special school such as ours champions the rights of the vulnerable.
+All children at the school are valued for their personal strengths and abilities.
 Indeed, our school motto ' preparing for life – building on our strengths' is highly visible on our literature and in the school hall so as to remind us all of our core values and aims.
-Nevertheless, despite the children’s own needs, that does not stop the children and staff from supporting a myriad of charities and causes; Christmas shoebox appeal, Macmillan nurses, dare to wear pink, jeans for genes, to name but a few.
+Nevertheless, despite the children’s own needs, that does not stop the children and staff from supporting a myriad of charities and causes; Christmas shoe box appeal, Macmillan nurses, dare to wear pink, jeans for genes, Guide dogs, to name but a few.